MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/app-only-auth-powershell-v2.md

 ## Step 4: Attach the certificate to the Azure AD application

-After you register the certificate with your application, you can use the public key (`.cer` file) or the thumbprint for authentication.
+After you register the certificate with your application, you can use the public key (`.pfx` file) or the thumbprint for authentication.

 1. In the Azure AD portal under **Manage Azure Active Directory**, click **View**.